RahulG005/de_filevalidation/README.md

 # How It Works:

-**File Drop**: When a file is dropped in the landing folder, a storage event trigger captures the fileName.
+**File Drop**: When a file is dropped in the landing folder, a storage event trigger in ADF captures the fileName and triggers the pipeline.

 **ADF Pipeline**: Passes the fileName parameter to a Databricks notebook.